minccccc/Microservices/README.md

 # Microservices
-This demo illustrates usage of multiple .net microservices, MsSQL, RabbitMQ and gRPC
+The demo illustrates usage of multiple .net microservices, MsSQL, RabbitMQ and gRPC